SreeRag1907/GeoSynth/README.md

 Our Chosen Problem Statement:
 ## Heatmap-Based Store Placement Analysis

-Develop a heatmap visualization tool that combines order density, delivery delays, and population demographics to identify underserved areas and recommend new store locations.
+a heatmap visualization tool that combines order density, delivery delays, and population demographics to identify underserved areas and recommend new store locations.